Kasey Keller: Seattle Sounders FC

-On August 14, 2008, Keller returned to the United States to sign with 2009 MLS expansion team Seattle Sounders FC.
-He was the starting goalkeeper for the MLS team's first-ever match, on March 19, 2009, which the Sounders won 3–0.
+On August 14, 2008, Keller returned to the United States to sign with the 2009 MLS expansion team Seattle Sounders FC.
+He was the starting goalkeeper for the MLS team's first-ever match, on 19 March 2009, which the Sounders won 3–0.
 He continued to have a clean sheet in each of his next three starts, with a score of 2–0 per start.
 He also set the record for most minutes without a goal to start a season in MLS history.
-His clean sheet streak came to an end on May 2, 2009, at 457 minutes in the second half of a game against the Chicago Fire.
-Keller played his final regular season home game for the Sounders on October 15, 2011, a game in which the Sounders beat the San Jose Earthquakes 2–1, with goals from Sammy Ochoa and Fredy Montero to send Keller out in style.
-A record crowd of 64,140 people were present.
+His clean sheet streak came to an end on 2 May 2009, at 457 minutes in the second half of a game against the Chicago Fire FC.
+He started in every match of the 2009 U.S. Open Cup, as the Sounders won the title after beating D.C.
+United in the final on 2 September 2009, thus becoming the second expansion team in MLS history to win the tournament in their inaugural season.
+Keller was then named TheCup.us Player of the Tournament.
+On 3 October, Keller recorded his 10th clean-sheet in a 1–0 over Columbus Crew to end the Crew's 22-game home unbeaten streak.